Francisco Rabat: Political career

 Rabat served as Governor of Davao Oriental from 1978 to 1986.
 As governor, he oversaw the project for the Mati Airport.
 He also served as the mayor of Mati.
 With Joel Mayo Almario, whose family is a political rival of the Rabats, Rabat successfully lobbied for the cityhood of Mati.
 Mati, a former municipality, became a component city on June 19, 2007, after a plebiscite held the day before.
 He sought re-election in 2007 local elections but withdrew his bid after he was diagnosed with cancer.
 His daughter Michelle Nakpil Rabat campaigned in his stead and was elected, becoming Mati's second mayor as a component city.

 Death

 Rabat died on July 19, 2008, while confined at the Davao Doctors Hospital due to cancer.

 Personal life

 He was married with Edith Nakpil, a former beauty queen who competed in the Miss Philippines pageant.
 Rabat had four sons and a daughter with Nakpil.
+His daughter, Michelle Nakpil Rabat subsequently became Mayor of Mati for two consecutive terms.